Exclusive - Indian Essar's planned oil-for-steel deal tests Iran sanctions

 Critical to the oil-for-steel deal's viability is whether its two parts are conducted at arm's length, as argued by Essar, which was founded in 1969 by brothers Shashi and Ravi Ruia and now spans steel, energy, infrastructure and services.

-Essar Oil ESRO.NS said it imported oil from Iran in its normal course of business and paid for it in line with an agreement between Iran and India.
-Essar Steel India Ltd [ESRG.UL] exports steel plate to Iran through the State Trading Corporation of India (STC) (STCI.NS).
+Essar Oil said it imported oil from Iran in its normal course of business and paid for it in line with an agreement between Iran and India.
+Essar Steel India Ltd [ESRG.UL] exports steel plate to Iran through the State Trading Corporation of India (STC).

 "This is in conformity with export-import policy of the Government of India.
 It is not a barter deal," Essar said in an e-mail response to questions from Reuters.